azsk/DevOpsKit-docs/00a-Setup/Readme.md

  <!-- **Release Version: AzSDK 2.11.xx <=> AzSK 3.0.x ** -->
 >**Pre-requisites**:
 > - PowerShell 5.0 or higher.
+> - Windows OS

 1. First verify that prerequisites are already installed:
-    Ensure that you have PowerShell version 5.0 or higher by typing **$PSVersionTable** in the PowerShell ISE console window and looking at the PSVersion in the output as shown below.)
+    Ensure that you are using Windows OS and have PowerShell version 5.0 or higher by typing **$PSVersionTable** in the PowerShell ISE console window and looking at the PSVersion in the output as shown below.)
  If the PSVersion is older than 5.0, update PowerShell from [here](https://www.microsoft.com/en-us/download/details.aspx?id=54616).
    ![PowerShell Version](../Images/00_PS_Version.PNG)